perfsonar/docs/config_regular_testing.rst

 Valid types include:

 * *bwctl* - Runs a BWCTL throughput test.
 See for :ref:`config_regular_testing-params-bwctl` for supported parameters specific to this type.
 * *bwctl2* - *WARNING: BETA ONLY.*  Runs a BWCTL2 throughput test.
-See for :ref:`config_regular_testing-params-bwctl` for supported parameters specific to this type.
+See :ref:`config_regular_testing-params-bwctl` for supported parameters specific to this type.
 * *bwping* - Runs a scheduled ping test using bwping.
-See for :ref:`config_regular_testing-params-bwping` for supported parameters specific to this type.
+See :ref:`config_regular_testing-params-bwping` for supported parameters specific to this type.
 * *bwping2* - *WARNING: BETA ONLY.* Runs a scheduled ping test using bwping2.
-See for :ref:`config_regular_testing-params-bwping` for supported parameters specific to this type.
+See :ref:`config_regular_testing-params-bwping` for supported parameters specific to this type.
 * *bwping/owamp* - Runs a scheduled OWAMP test using bwping.
-See for :ref:`config_regular_testing-params-bwping` for supported parameters specific to this type.
+See :ref:`config_regular_testing-params-bwping` for supported parameters specific to this type.
 * *bwping2/owamp* - *WARNING: BETA ONLY.* Runs a scheduled OWAMP test using bwping2.
-See for :ref:`config_regular_testing-params-bwping` for supported parameters specific to this type.
+See :ref:`config_regular_testing-params-bwping` for supported parameters specific to this type.
 * *bwtraceroute* - Runs a scheduled traceroute test using bwtraceroute.
-See for :ref:`config_regular_testing-params-bwtraceroute` for supported parameters specific to this type.
+See :ref:`config_regular_testing-params-bwtraceroute` for supported parameters specific to this type.
 * *bwtraceroute2* - *WARNING: BETA ONLY.* Runs a scheduled traceroute test using bwtraceroute2.
-See for :ref:`config_regular_testing-params-bwtraceroute` for supported parameters specific to this type.
+See :ref:`config_regular_testing-params-bwtraceroute` for supported parameters specific to this type.
 * *powstream* - Runs a streaming OWAMP test using the powstream tool.
-See for :ref:`config_regular_testing-params-powstream` for supported parameters specific to this type.
+See :ref:`config_regular_testing-params-powstream` for supported parameters specific to this type.

 .. _config_regular_testing-params-bwctl: